Friedrich Ringshausen

-Friedrich Ringshausen (28 June 1880 – 17 February 1941) was an official of the Nazi Party (NSDAP) who served as the Gauleiter of Gau Hesse-Darmstadt and in the State government of the People's State of Hesse.
+Friedrich Ringshausen (28 June 1880 – 17 February 1941) was a German school teacher who became an official of the Nazi Party (NSDAP) and served as the Gauleiter of Gau Hesse-Darmstadt, and in the state government of the People's State of Hesse.
+He was also a national speaker and propagandist for the Party, and was an SA-Standartenführer in the paramilitary Sturmabteilung (SA).
+He sat as a deputy in the Reichstag from 1930 until his death.

 Early life

 The son of a master glazier, Ringshausen was born in Nidda on 28 June 1880.

-He attended the local school and the teacher training college in Friedberg from 1896 to 1899.
-Passing his state teacher examinations in 1901, he then entered the Hessian school service.
+He attended the local Volksschule and the teacher training college in Friedberg from 1896 to 1899.
+He then entered the Hessian school service, passed his state teacher examinations in 1901, and taught at the elementary level in several Hessian towns.
+In 1909, he became a teacher in Offenbach am Main where he taught until 1933.

-In 1909 he became a teacher in Offenbach am Main.
-In 1918, he became a member of the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
-From 1919 to 1923, he was a member of the German National People’s Party (DNVP), an alliance of nationalists, reactionary monarchists, völkisch and antisemitic elements.
+Between 1918 and 1922, Ringshausen was a member of the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
+From 1919 to 1923, he was a member of the German National People’s Party (DNVP), an alliance of nationalists, reactionary monarchists, Völkisch and antisemitic elements.